777arc/textbook/content/sampling.rst

    :scale: 70%
    :align: center

 If we don't sample fast enough we get something called aliasing, which we will learn about later, but we try to avoid it at all costs.
-In general, our SDRs will make sure that we are sampling fast enough to avoid aliasing, which means if we give our SDR a sample rate that's too low, we will simply cut off the signal (in frequency), and not be able to see the whole thing.
+What our SDRs do (and most receivers in general), is filter out everything above Fs/2 right before the sampling is performed.
+So if we attempt to receive a signal with too low a sample rate, that filter will chop off part of the signal.
 Our SDRs go to great lengths to provide us with samples free of aliasing and other imperfections.

 *************************
 Quadrature Sampling